June 24, 2026

 With over 2 billion monthly visitors, Amazon far outperforms its competitors.
 Amazon has a solid brand reputation with millions of buyers waiting to make a purchase.
 So what does this mean?

-On the other hand, Shopify offers SEO tools, apps, and integration that helps sellers drive traffic to their store.
-But, it can get a bit complicated as you are responsible for marketing and SEO.
+On the other hand, Shopify offers SEO tools, apps, and integration that help sellers drive traffic to their stores.
+But it can get a bit complicated as you are responsible for marketing and SEO.

 Order fulfillment